rdsea/IoTCloudSamples/MLUnits/BTSPrediction/README.md

 This model is
 * applied to a single station for a single parameter (e.g., Load of Power Grid)

-Further trained information can be found in [this paper](https://research.aalto.fi/files/56621517/main.pdf).
+Further trained information can be found in [the QoA4ML paper](https://research.aalto.fi/files/65786264/main.pdf).

 ## Simple test case
 A simple test case includes: